Kavitha Bhatia, MD, MMM, FAAP, FACHE

 Chief Medical Officer of Strategy, Prime Healthcare

-Dr. Kavitha Bhatia is a trusted pediatrician and the Chair and President
+Dr. Kavitha Bhatia is President and Chair of the Prime Healthcare Foundation,

-Fifteen of Prime Healthcare’s 46 hospitals are members of the Prime
+Fourteen of Prime Healthcare’s 45 hospitals are members of the Prime

 and service to communities.
 The Prime Healthcare Foundation has provided

-more than $2 billion in charity care and sponsored local and global initiatives
+more than $2 billion in charity care and sponsors local and global initiatives

 to forward its mission of improving the lives of others through healthcare